adminastoolsmith/CelerFTwithNodeJS/README.md

 #### Description

 CelerFT is a file upload tool that allows you to upload up to 5 files at a time.
 CelerFT allows you to upload large files i.e serveral gigabytes in size to a backend web server.
+The file uploading backend uses asynchronous code in order to improve the performance of the backend.
+This helps to reduce memory, and cpu usage.
+It also uses toobusy-js to temporary stop serving requests.

 The CelerFT user interface is based on Javascript, the HTML5 File API, Web Workers, and XMLHTTPRequest Level 2.